 International Games Week is an initiative run by volunteers from around the world to reconnect communities through their libraries around the educational, recreational, and social value of all types of games.

-- Register here (Registration is now open for 2018)
+- Register here (Registration for 2019 will open in late-June)

 - Promotional Materials